-To be honest I’m not someone making huge amounts of money with my side hustles, in fact I usually earn around $200 to $500 a month but I feel the more important thing is that I didn’t let that stop me in the beginning as I’m getting started.
+To be honest, I’m not someone making huge amounts of money with my side hustles, in fact, I usually earn around $200 to $500 a month but I feel the more important thing is that I didn’t let that stop me in the beginning as I’m getting started.

-So in this article I’m going to share 3 things you can do to start your first side hustle on a shoestring budget.
+So in this article, I’m going to share 3 things you can do to start your first side hustle on a shoestring budget.

 Don’t Build Your Website First

 First off, don’t build your website first.
-I know this sounds a bit backwards to most people but hear me out on this.
+I know this sounds a bit backward to most people but hear me out on this.
 The reason I suggest this idea is because building a website takes time to get up and running especially if you’ve never done it before.

-The first thing you should be doing is creating your first product that you can sell.
+The first thing you should be doing is creating the first product that you can sell.
 Now you might be wondering how can sell a product when you don’t have a website and I answer that problem in my next tip.

 Start With an Existing Platform

-In the beginning when cash is tight I recommend getting your start on an existing platform that is selling what you already have.
-For example if you want to write ebooks sell them in the Amazon Kindle store.
+In the beginning, when cash is tight I recommend getting your start on an existing platform that is selling what you already have.
+For example, if you want to write ebooks sell them in the Amazon Kindle store.
 Want to create a digital course put it up on Udemy.com.
 Want to sell your service online check out Fiverr.

 The options are literally endless out there.
 In fact if you’re not sure what kind of platform to get started on I put a list of them together to help you out you can check that out here.